pymc-devs/pytensor/doc/library/config.rst

     Default: ``False``

-    When ``True``, the VM and CVM linkers profile the execution time of Aesara functions.
+    When ``True``, the VM and CVM linkers profile the execution time of Pytensor functions.

     See :ref:`tut_profiling` for examples.